 Each CUSD school will hold a science fair.
-The date is to be determined by the individual site (with all Elementary and Jr. High fairs being completed before HISEF).
-Science Cadre members will serve as the site coordinator for the fair.
+The date is determined by the individual site (with all Elementary and Jr. High fairs being completed before HISEF).
+A Site Coordinator will act as a liaison between the site fair and HISEF.